How to dispute with Experian

 - Credit reports and scores (consumer basics) - Consumer Financial Protection Bureau (accessed 2026-05-14)credit score education resources

-- Disputing errors on your credit reports — Consumer Financial Protection Bureau (accessed 2026-05-14)consumer protection resources
+- How do I dispute an error on my credit report? - Consumer Financial Protection Bureau (accessed 2026-05-14)consumer protection resources

 - Experian - dispute your credit report information - Experian (accessed 2026-05-14)official credit bureau resources